eilidhsteel/semGroup/use-cases/usecase2.md

 * The top N populated cities in a country where N is provided by the user.
 * The top N populated cities in a district where N is provided by the user.

+Each report should contain the following fields:
+* Name
+* Country
+* District
+* Population

 ### Failed End Condition

 Any of the above reports are not produced.